28th July, 2021

 By Neil Cron, Shore Excursion Manager

-There are so many remarkably beautiful parts of the UK, and although people may know where they are, there’s nothing like actually experiencing it all first-hand, where you can immerse yourself in centuries of culture and history, iconic landmarks and picturesque towns, cities and countryside on a cruise around the British Isles and Ireland.
-From castles, cathedrals, heritage steam trains, wild Irish coastlines, pretty villages and timeless legends and traditions, there is so much to delight on a cruise around the UK and Ireland.
+There are so many remarkably beautiful parts of the UK, and although people may know where they are, there’s nothing like actually experiencing it all first-hand, where you can immerse yourself in centuries of culture and history, iconic landmarks and picturesque towns, cities and countryside on a cruise around the British Isles.
+From castles, cathedrals, heritage steam trains, wild coastlines, pretty villages and timeless legends and traditions, there is so much to delight on a cruise around the UK.

 We’ve got some incredible sights that could be in a whole different country, from the almost mythical landscape of the Scottish Highlands to the Orkney and Shetland Islands which boasts some of the most stunning coastal scenery in the world, remarkable wildlife, ancient archaeological sites and pristine beaches.
-And let’s not forget the wildly rugged Atlantic coastline of Ireland (resplendent with soaring, dramatic cliffs, hidden beaches and bays), the delightful cobbled streets and Regency architecture of St Peter Port and the most romantic coastal landscapes that make up the UNESCO-listed Jurassic Coast in Dorset.
+And let’s not forget the rugged coastline of Northern Ireland and the bustling cities like Bristol and Newcastle.

 Pretty Loch Broom

-Our cruises next year offer the opportunity to circumnavigate the entire British Isles, stopping off at not only our most iconic ports steeped in maritime history like Liverpool and Belfast but also the chance to visit ports less frequented, like the old herring port of Ullapool situated on Loch Broom in the Highlands on Scotland’s North West coast from where you can explore nearby beautiful Gruinard Bay or the Falls of Measach.
-Similarly, the port of Foyne's on Ireland’s Atlantic coast, where the first commercial transatlantic flights took off from and home to the corresponding flying boat museum is another fascinating destination located a short distance from the traditional market town of Listowel, on the banks of the River Feale and described as the ‘Literary Capital of Ireland’.
+Our UK cruise itineraries offer the opportunity to circumnavigate the entire British Isles, stopping off at not only our most iconic ports steeped in maritime history like Newcastle and Bristol but also the chance to visit ports less frequented, like the old herring port of Ullapool situated on Loch Broom in the Highlands on Scotland’s North West coast from where you can explore nearby beautiful Gruinard Bay or the Falls of Measach.

 Likewise, elsewhere around Britain there are a treasure trove of stunning landscapes and places to discover and some almost certainly in places already visited.